-Any discussion around the eco-friendly values of IKEA is guaranteed to provoke hot debate.
+Any discussion around the eco-friendly values of IKEA is guaranteed to raise eyebrows.
 Even if they are able to make their manufacturing more sustainable, can they ever shake off the transient throwaway image we associate with their products?

 IKEA calls to mind, mass-produced ‘fast’ furniture – cheap, convenient, stylish, but usually destined for rented homes and difficult to sell on once finished with – it’s so cheap, you may as well order it new.

 Even when a retail giant says they are beginning to implement sustainable practices, they are often met with skepticism and accusations of greenwashing.
 No doubt, IKEA will be under pressure to keep it’s sustainability promises; in addition to buying their own forests and wind farms, IKEA has now invested in a Dutch plastics recycling plant and have pledged to make all their plastic products from recyclable and/or recycled materials by August 2020.

 In line with their goal of becoming more circular with their production, The Telegraph reported in January this year that IKEA are also considering a new scheme for renting out furniture, whereby customers can sell their products back for recycling.

 Growing awareness around plastic pollution frequently reminds us that recycling is not the solution.
 Instead, reducing the amount of plastic we produce and consume needs to be a priority.
 However, recycling plastics into homeware is at least one way of keeping the plastic we’ve already made, out of landfill, reducing the demand for new raw materials.

 So what kind of recycled plastic homeware currently exists on the market?
 Here are 10 examples from IKEA’s current catalogue…

 Odger chair is 30% wood and at least 55% of its remaining materials is recycled plastic.
 The chair comes in white, blue and brown and the finish contains wood flakes that are visible to the eye.